simupy/simupy/README.rst

     $ pip install simupy

-SimuPy requires
+SimuPy is tested against

- - Python >= 3.5
+ - Python >= 3.6
  - NumPy >= 1.11
  - SciPy >= 0.18

 Much of the functionality also derives from SymPy >= 1.0.